 His work is always of extremely high standards, and the way he captures images and communicates with lights, shadows, and effects is simply extraordinary.

-And the way he is able to adapt to vastly different genres and still maintain that high-level quality is simply astounding; there sure is a long way from Fargo to Sicario to Jarhead to Blade Runner 2049 to 1917 in terms of cinematic aesthetics.
+And how he can adapt to vastly different genres and still maintain that high-level quality is astounding; there sure is a long way from Fargo to Sicario to Jarhead to Blade Runner 2049 to 1917 in terms of cinematic aesthetics.

-After he won his second Oscar for his work on the movie 1917 (the first one was for Blade Runner 2049), I became interested in how he was able to pull off that one-shot feel in the movie.
+After winning his second Oscar for his work on the movie 1917 (the first one was for Blade Runner 2049), I became interested in how he could pull off that one-shot feel in the movie.

-So I started browsing for info and stumbled upon a couple of very interesting interviews with Mr. Deakins, I thought I’d share here.
+So I started browsing for info and stumbled upon a few very interesting interviews with Mr. Deakins that I thought I’d share here.

-The first interview is from ARRI and specifically about 1917 and the Arri Mini LF of which Deakins got three prototypes “to play with” during the recording of the movie.
+The first interview is from ARRI, specifically about 1917 and the Arri Mini LF of which Deakins got three prototypes “to play with” during the recording of the movie.

 Have a look for yourself: